Skip to content

 Biological Controls

-Topical and Systemic Insecticides
+Contact and Systemic Insecticides

 Systemic insecticides can be applied from mid‑July through September.
 The two products listed by Virginia Cooperative Extension—dinotefuran and imidacloprid—are absorbed into the tree’s vascular system and kill SLF when the insects feed on treated sap.
 Both are neonicotinoids, which overstimulate the insect nervous system by binding to nicotinic acetylcholine receptors, ultimately causing paralysis and death.
 They are relatively low in toxicity to people and other vertebrates, but highly toxic to bees and other beneficial insects, which is why VCE requires that they be applied only after the tree has finished flowering and not when flowering weeds are present within the root zone.